Jordan, Hashemite Kingdom of

 • Bone Marrow Transplantation.

 • Treatment of Brain Artery Haemorrhage by catheterization (without surgery).

 • Treatment of Brain Artery Stenosis by catheterization.

 In addition to Primary Care, Field Medicine Department provides services in Aviation Medicine, Diving and Hyperbaric Medicine, Combat & non-combat Battle Field Injuries, and Force health protection in collaboration with Preventive Medicine Department.
 Field medicine is also responsible for deploying field hospitals/medical teams to support Peace Keeping Forces and humanitarian missions to disastrous areas.

 A well-organized Aero-Medical Evacuation Centre was established in 1987, it is the only medical facility in Jordan responsible for round the clock aero-medical evacuation of military and civilian patients on a national and international scale.
-Aero medical evacuation centre is manned by flight surgeons, flight nurses and paramedics and is equipped with advanced and specialize medical kits including a mobile ICU.
-The rescue flights utilize both rotary and fixed wing aircraft of the RJAF.
+An aeromedical evacuation centre is manned by flight surgeons, flight nurses and paramedics and is equipped with advanced and specialized medical kits including a mobile ICU.
+The rescue flights utilize both rotary and fixed-wing aircraft of the RJAF.

 Deployment outside Jordan:

 Since 1989 – Number 1 in MENA Region

 Role 1, 2 and 3 Surgical Hospitals: